Devolutions/ironPosh/README.md

 #### Web Client

-The web client provides a React-based interface for PowerShell remoting:
+The web client provides a React-based interface for PowerShell remoting.

+**Prerequisites**: The web applications require [Devolutions Gateway](https://github.com/Devolutions/devolutions-gateway) to be running for token-based authentication and gateway functionality.

 ```bash
 cd web/powershell-run-command